-- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.)
+Machine learning = construction of systems that learn their functionality from data

-- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.) - spam filter - learns to recognize spam from a database of "labeled" emails - consequently can distinguish spam from ham
+- spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham

-- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.) - spam filter - learns to recognize spam from a database of "labeled" emails - consequently can distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labeled by their correct meaning - consequently is able to recognize text
+Machine learning = construction of systems that learn their functionality from data

+- spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labelled by their correct meaning - consequently is able to recognize text
-- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.) - spam filter - learns to recognize spam from a database of "labeled" emails - consequently can distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labeled by their correct meaning

-- consequently is able to recognize text
+Machine learning = construction of systems that learn their functionality from data

+- spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labelled by their correct meaning - consequently is able to recognize text
-- ▶ ...

-- and lots of much, much more sophisticated applications ...
+- ... - and lots of much much more sophisticated applications ...

-- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.) - spam filter - learns to recognize spam from a database of "labeled" emails - consequently can distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labeled by their correct meaning
+Machine learning = construction of systems that learn their functionality from data

+- spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labelled by their correct meaning - consequently is able to recognize text

-- consequently is able to recognize text - ► ... - and lots of much, much more sophisticated applications ... - Basic attributes of learning algorithms: - representation: ability to capture the inner structure of training data - generalization: ability to work properly on new data
+- ... - and lots of much much more sophisticated applications ... - Basic attributes of learning algorithms: - representation: ability to capture the inner structure of training data - generalization: ability to work properly on new data